IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 see also General Comment 31 paragraphs 15-20??

 #### Gender sensitive
 A State's human rights monitoring must be be effective.[^125] To reveal inequalities and discrimination, monitoring must be able to detect how human rights issues affect women and men differently.
 That is, monitoring must be gender-sensitive.

+> A gender-sensitive analysis is therefore instrumental to tailoring specific and action-oriented recommendations on the responses that are needed to address human rights violations, protect victims' rights and contribute to the prevention and non-recurrence of such violations.[^49]

-The *Manual on Human Rights Monitoring*[^48] recommends taking a *gender perspective* to ensure that all violations against women and men are recognised and accounted for:
+The *Manual on Human Rights Monitoring* recommends taking a *gender perspective* to ensure that all violations against women and men are recognised and accounted for:

 > Integrating a gender perspective in human rights monitoring is a process to ensure that all violations against men and women of all ages and sections of society are recognized and accounted for.
 It is also a strategy for making women's as well as men's experiences and concerns an integral dimension of the design and implementation of the monitoring cycle.
-It helps to better understand the causes and types of human rights violations and, hence, the measures required for prevention and protection.
+It helps to better understand the causes and types of human rights violations and, hence, the measures required for prevention and protection.[^48]

 The *Manual* emphasises that human rights monitoring requires a proactive attitude and that differences in men's human rights should be made visible.

 > Integrating gender implies a **proactive** attitude of looking at and analysing how situations affect women, girls, men and boys differently.
 It is also about making such differences **visible** throughout the monitoring cycle. *Emphasis in original*

-> A gender-sensitive analysis is therefore instrumental to tailoring specific and action-oriented recommendations on the responses that are needed to address human rights violations, protect victims' rights and contribute to the prevention and non-recurrence of such violations.[^49]

 State's monitoring should ensure that polices designed to ensure equality between men and women do not have  "unintended adverse effects"